gvwilson/thirdbit/_posts/2009/2009-11-13-the-definition-of-exotic.md

 ---
-title: "The Definition of &quot;Exotic&quot;"
+title: "The Definition of 'Exotic'"
 date: 2009-11-13 10:25:44
 year: 2009
 ---